Lincoln Cathedral: Little Saint Hugh

 In August 1255 the body of an eight-year-old boy was found in a well in Lincoln.
 He had been missing for nearly a month.
 This incident became the source of a blood libel in the city, with Jews accused of his abduction, torture, and murder.
 Many Jews were arrested and eighteen were hanged.
 The boy became known as Little Saint Hugh, to distinguish him from Saint Hugh of Lincoln, but he was never canonised.

 The cathedral benefited from these events because Hugh was seen as a martyr, and many devotees came to the city and cathedral to venerate him.
 Geoffrey Chaucer mentions the case in "The Prioress's Tale" and a ballad was written about it in 1783.
 In 1955 a plaque was placed near "the remains of the shrine of 'Little St Hugh'" in the cathedral, that decries the "Trumped up stories of 'ritual murders' of Christian boys by Jewish communities."

 Features

 Lincoln Imp

-One of the stone carvings within the cathedral is the Lincoln Imp.
-There are several variations of the legend surrounding the figure.
-According to 14th-century legend, two mischievous imps were sent by Satan to do evil work on Earth.
-After causing mayhem elsewhere in Northern England the two imps headed to Lincoln Cathedral, where they smashed tables and chairs and tripped up the bishop.
-An angel appeared in the Angel Choir and ordered them to stop.
-One of the imps sat atop a stone pillar and started throwing stones at the angel whilst the other cowered under the broken tables and chairs.
-The angel turned the first imp to stone, allowing the second imp to escape.
-The imp that turned to stone can still be found sitting atop his stone column in the Angel Choir.
-They also are one of the many carved animals on the structure.
+A carving in the Angel Choir is known as the Lincoln Imp, and since the late nineteenth century it has become the symbol of the city.
+The carving dates from the 13th century but received little attention until the late 19th century, when it figured in Arnold Frost's poem, "The Ballad of the Wind, the Devil and Lincoln Minster".

 Wren library

-The Wren Library houses a rare collection of over 277 manuscripts, including the text of the Venerable Bede.
+The Wren Library houses a rare collection of over 277 manuscripts, including the fifteenth-century "Thornton Romances" found in the Lincoln Thornton Manuscript.